davyrolink/me.zwave/README.md

 * 05457   		- Built-in switch

-Currently supported languages:
+#Currently supported languages:
 * English
 * Dutch (Nederlands)
 * German (Deutsch) - On a couple of devices

-Changelog:
-0.1.1
-* Changed repository
-* Changed readme

-0.1.0
-* Added Device 05457 (built in switch)
-* Shortend info text for KFOB, WALLC-S and WALLC-S_V2
-* Corrected some Default settings for associations

-0.0.15
-* Added ZME_KFOB Keychain remote

-0.0.14
-* Changed images for plugin switches and plugin dimmer
-* Added 064381_Out Plugin switch outdoor
-* Battery status for WALLC-S was linked to WALLC-S_V2 in flow
-* Removed 2 driver folders that where not in app.json (remains from older version)

-0.0.13
-* for WALLC-S: Fixed Send Result to flow and changed typo
-* for WALLC-S_V2: Fixed Send Result to flow and changed typo

-0.0.12
-* Fixed Copy/paste error in WALLC-S Driver
-* Added support for the WALLC-S_V2 (same as WALLC-S different Manufacturer ID)

-0.0.11
-* Removed the 05433 device becaus it uses the same device ID als 054336Z
-* Added comments to the code to have a beter overview of the used device ID's
-* Updated to the newest zwave driver

-0.0.10
-* Added support for the WALLC-S
-* Added 05433 as it seems to be a different device with the same identification information

-0.0.9
-* Removed double device (05433 - manufacturerId: 100 productTypeId:4096 productId: 9)

-0.0.8
-* Added support for the 054375
-* Added support for the 064394
-* Added support for the 064367
-* Added support for the 054336
-* Added support for the 05433
-* Changed wrong link to pictures of 054367Z

-0.0.7
-* Updated to latest Z-Wave driver

-0.0.6
-* Added support for the 05458

-0.0.5
-* Added support for the 054313

-0.0.4
-* Added basic support for the 054367Z

-0.0.3
-* Added basic support for the 05461: Dual load switch

-0.0.2
-* Replaced a couple of icons, fixed a slider issue and removed the tinycolor2 package (since it's not used)

-0.0.1
-* First version
+#Changelog:
+* 0.1.3
+added ZME_WCD2

+*0.1.1
+Changed repository
+Changed readme

+*0.1.0
+Added Device 05457 (built in switch)
+Shortend info text for KFOB, WALLC-S and WALLC-S_V2 Corrected some Default settings for associations

+*0.0.15
+Added ZME_KFOB Keychain remote

+*0.0.14
+Changed images for plugin switches and plugin dimmer Added 064381_Out Plugin switch outdoor
+Battery status for WALLC-S was linked to WALLC-S_V2 in flow Removed 2 driver folders that where not in app.json (remains from older version)

+*0.0.13
+for WALLC-S: Fixed Send Result to flow and changed typo for WALLC-S_V2: Fixed Send Result to flow and changed typo

+*0.0.12
+Fixed Copy/paste error in WALLC-S Driver
+Added support for the WALLC-S_V2 (same as WALLC-S different Manufacturer ID)

+*0.0.11
+Removed the 05433 device becaus it uses the same device ID als 054336Z Added comments to the code to have a beter overview of the used device ID's Updated to the newest zwave driver

+*0.0.10
+Added support for the WALLC-S
+Added 05433 as it seems to be a different device with the same identification information